slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'All guns are loaded.' -- Kevin Kelly*
-> *'Calm is contagious.' -- Kevin Kelly*
-> *'To quiet a crowd or a drunk, just whisper.' -- Kevin Kelly*

 - on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.